CemalUnal/nlp-assignments/Exp3/README.md

 ## Shortcomings of My Code
 - Execution time is nearly 18 seconds.
 This execution time may be lower.

-## IMPORTANT NOTE BEFORE EXECUTION
-!!!
-I have used JAVA 8 this assignment.
-It may not be compiled with older versions of JAVA. !!!

 **Also I put the 'stopWords.txt' file into the same folder with java files.
 Please be sure that this file is there before execution.**